Tahazouggari/Parachute/README.md

    - Scrollable control panel for better usability on smaller screens.
    - Tab-based visualization selection between parachute, binary, and hexadecimal views.

-## Implemented Requirements

-All strongly suggested features have been successfully implemented:

-1. **Message Management via Model Class**:
-   - The message is managed by a model class that provides access to individual bits of the message.
-   - Follows the Model-View-Presenter (MVP) pattern for clean architecture.

-2. **Adjustable Parachute Parameters**:
-   - The number of sectors can be adjusted using both a slider and a spinbox.
-   - The number of concentric circles ("tracks") can be adjusted using both a slider and a spinbox.
-   - Preset options available for quick configuration.

-3. **Multiple Views**:
-   - "Parachute View" with circular visualization of the encoded message.
-   - "Binary View" showing the grid representation of the binary message.
-   - "Hexadecimal View" for a compact representation of the message.

-4. **Standard Interface Elements**:
-   - Complete with standard menus, actions, and keyboard shortcuts.
-   - Intuitive user interface with logically organized controls.

-5. **Multilingual Support**:
-   - Interface translation available in multiple languages (English, French).
-   - Language can be changed dynamically through the menu.

-6. **File Operations**:
-   - Save functionality for text and parachute parameters in a custom file format (.ep).
-   - Load functionality to restore saved parameters and message.
-   - Export parachute visualization as an image.

-7. **Additional Enhancements**:
-   - Custom reference character selection, allowing users to define which character is considered as zero (default is '@').
-   - Color customization for bits 0 and 1, with user-selectable colors for both elements.
-   - Random color mode for bits with value 1, creating visually dynamic parachute designs.
-   - Mode 10 support (7 bits + 3 blanks) as implemented in the original Perseverance rover parachute.
-   - Sector selection among multiples of 7 (standard mode) or multiples of 10 (Mode 10) for easier configuration.
-   - Background image support for creative designs and customization.
-   - Modernized two-panel interface for improved user experience.
-   - Additional visual improvements enhancing the overall application functionality.

-## Additional Implemented Features

-Beyond the strongly suggested features, several additional enhancements have been successfully implemented:

-1. **Reference Character Customization**:
+8. **Reference Character Customization**:
    - Users can change the reference character (the character considered as zero in the encoding).
    - By default, '@' is used as the reference, but any character can be selected.
    - The reference character change is dynamically applied to the visualization.

-2. **Color Customization**:
+9. **Color Customization**:
    - Full control over the two colors used in the parachute visualization (for bits 0 and 1).
    - Color picker interface for intuitive selection.
    - Live preview of color changes.

-3. **Random Color Mode**:
+10. **Random Color Mode**:
     - Optional random color mode for bits with value 1.
     - Creates visually interesting and unique parachute designs.
     - Can be toggled on/off at any time.

-4. **Mode 10 Support**:
+11. **Mode 10 Support**:
     - Implementation of the 10-segment blocks (7 bits + 3 blanks) as in the original Perseverance parachute.
     - Switch between standard mode and Mode 10 with a simple checkbox.
     - Automatic adjustment of sector presets based on the selected mode.

-5. **Intelligent Sector Presets**:
+12. **Intelligent Sector Presets**:
     - Quick selection of sector counts from multiples of 7 (standard mode) or multiples of 10 (Mode 10).
     - Preset dropdown menu adapts based on the current encoding mode.
     - Simplifies configuration for optimal visualization.

-6. **Background Customization**:
+13. **Background Customization**:
     - Option to use a custom background image instead of a solid color.
     - Support for various image formats (PNG, JPG, BMP).
     - Image scaling and positioning to fit the parachute view.

-7. **Modern UI Design**:
+14. **Modern UI Design**:
     - Responsive two-panel layout with adjustable split.
     - Tab-based navigation between different visualization modes.
     - Organized controls grouped by function for intuitive use.

----

 ## Project Structure

-The project is organized following the MVP architecture with an enhanced UI layout:

 ```
 PARACHUTE/